Azasakhe/Netflix/Login-with-Authentication-key.md

 To create this file and get the PIN, you need to use one of the following software.

-The file created cointains part of your account data that will be encrypted, and can be used to login on all type of devices/systems.
+The file created cointains part of your account data that will be encrypted, and can be used to login on all type of devices/systems where the Netflix add-on is installed.

 The file will become no more valid after 5 days, remember to delete it after his use.